Work for Us

 - Homewood Habits – our expectations of behaviour and student readiness for lessons that all students are aware of

 - Visible Leadership on a duty rota, available throughout the day to support staff and behaviour across the school

-- Dedicated staff in College offices to support with pastoral and behaviour issues
+- Dedicated staff in Community offices to support with pastoral and behaviour issues